fomy/destor/README.md

 3. If working path in destor.config is modified, the rebuild script must be modified too.

 4. CMA assumes the backups are deleted in FIFO order.
-    > In any cases, the oldest backup is deleted.
+    > In any cases, the expired backup is deleted automatically.

 Author
 ------